rc-ctream/dic-java-apis-basics/exercise.md

     <content>

 #### Task:
 Your task is to read the profiles programmatically and extract the names and dates of birth of the individual authors, and write it into a separate file (autors.txt).
+Imagine the directory of the profiles is called `profiles`.
 It is important that only one author is listed per line.

 #### Example
     1. Markus Mustermann, 1986-09-01